ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Set a policy to inactive status

-1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.
+1. To view a list of current information barrier policies, use the `Get-InformationBarrierPolicy` cmdlet.

     In the list of results, identify the policy that you want to change (or remove).
 Note the policy's GUID and name.